Day 1 - Arrive in Yellowstone National Park

 blasting up to 50 feet in the air.
 Geysers such as Lone Star are best viewed in

-the winter, as the combination of colder temperatures, ice and snow, coupled
+the winter, as the combination of colder temperatures, coupled

 with hot water and steam, offers the very best viewing.

-We will enjoy our packed lunch outside, on the trail to the
+We will enjoy our packed lunch outside, on the trail at Lone Star Geyser or Morning Glory Pool.
+Both trails return to the Old Faithful Snow Lodge where we'll have time on our own.

-The afternoon is yours to relax at the lodge, perhaps taking
+The afternoon is yours to relax at the lodge or spent exploring our surroundings.
+Dinner

 will be on your own tonight, at either the Obsidian Dining Room or the Geyser